 Bear in mind:

 Yes.
 You can make as many withdrawals as you like from this account.

-Before the child’s 16th birthday we’ll write to you to tell you that the account will change to an Everyday Saver account, which currently has an interest rate of 0.01%.
-You will hold this in trust for the child.
+Before the child’s 16th birthday we’ll write to you to tell you that the account will change to an Everyday Saver.
+You will hold this account in trust for the child.